-Philadelphia, PA: An internationally renowned newspaper, The Washington Post, sought out Philadelphia criminal attorney Patrick Link in regards to a police officer who shot three people over the course of three years.
+Philadelphia, PA: An internationally renowned newspaper, The Washington Post, sought out Philadelphia criminal attorney Patrick Link in regards to a police officer who shot three people over the course of three years, an officer that Mr. Link had encountered and defeated in court multiple times.
 Philadelphia police officer Cyrus Mann was fired after three separate killings which included the shooting of an unarmed man in the back.

 Individuals who were victimized by the officer were later charged with crimes.
 The Post reached out to attorney Patrick Link because he successfully defended two of these three cases.
 At a time when it seems difficult to convict police officers of any wrongdoing, working as a criminal attorney in cases involving unethical cops is a daunting task.
 This is why The Post sought out Link’s professional opinion on the cases.

 Unfortunately, Link’s successful defense of these victims of police brutality wasn’t enough to get Officer Mann off the streets.
 The following is a brief timeline of the events The Washington Post interviewed Link about: